bukka/php-crypto/README.md

 This method returns a binary digest.
-It also finalizes the hash context which means that if `Hash::update` is called again, then the context is reinitialized - the result is the same like creating a new object (using the same algorith)and then update it.
+It also finalizes the hash context which means that if `Hash::update` is called again, then the context is reinitialized - the result is the same like creating a new object using the same algorithm and then call `Hash::update` on it.

 If the hash object has not been updated, then the result will be a hash for the empty string.